15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 🔴 Named for the brown water that regularly appears

-✅ Go here instead: Waimea Bay – Deep water with strong currents that quickly dilute contaminants (summer months only when waves are calm).
+✅ Go here instead: Waimea Bay.
+Deep water with strong currents that dilute contaminants fast (summer months only, when the waves are calm).

 7. Kuliouou Stream – CHRONIC FAILURE